 Pawpaw trees are self-infertile, although exceptions are possible.
 Therefore, for good fruit set each variety must be fertilized with pollen from a different variety of pawpaw tree.
-Pawpaw blossoms are designed by their color (purplish red) and odor (fetid) to attract their primary pollinators, various species of flies and beetles.
+Pawpaw blossoms are purplish-red and have a fetid odor to attract their primary pollinators, various species of flies and beetles.
 Bees rarely, if ever, visit pawpaw flowers.
 If natural pollination is inadequate, you may wish to attract flies to your pawpaw trees.

 To protect the ripening fruit (usually about 2 weeks before maturity) I enclose the clusters in a mesh bag made from panty hose.
 I tie the cloth bag to the branch to hold the fruits firmly when they drop off the peduncle.

 Crossing is a complex procedure. the first year I did remove petals and tried to enclose flower in a bag to exclude insects, but the entire procedure left me feeling that I was doing harm (indirectly) to the health of the pistils/ovules and fertilization (a probable release of ethylene from the damaged tissues).
 After that, I almost never have removed the anthers or petals.
 I also reason that the natural enclosure formed from the petals raises the humidity level around the stigma, keeping the fluid secretions moist, shading the stigma from direct sunlight, and probably promoting the health of pollen tube extension, etc.

 Critical variables to pollination success are weather and time of day.
 For triloba it is important to have warm shirtsleeve weather with almost no breeze, with good soil moisture, such as a day after a rain.
 Morning does not seem to be as good a time to pollinate triloba as afternoon, even late afternoon.